 In the event of a Type I Security Disclosure (not in the wild or causing known problems)

-- Phase Two: Operating system maintainers receive an email notice of the disclosure up to 24 hours before planned release of the public disclosure and link to where code will be available.
-This notice is sent to the operating system packager mailing list, "email@example.com".
+Phase Two: Operating system maintainers receive an email notice of the disclosure up to 24 hours before planned release of the public disclosure and a link to where updated code will be available.
+This notice is sent to the operating system packager mailing list, firstname.lastname@example.org.

-- Phase Three: Public disclosure of the vulnerability, and release of patched versions of all currently supported affected code.
-We publish the notice on the ISC Bind mailing lists and on the ISC web site.
+Phase Three: The vulnerability is disclosed publicly, and patched versions of all currently supported affected code are released.
+We publish the notice on the appropriate ISC software mailing list(s) (BIND 9, Kea, ISC-DHCP).
 Selected CSIRTs receive an email notice of the disclosure.
-We notify FIRST.org, CERT.org, US-CERT, CERT-FI (Europe, and Middle-East) and JP-CERT Coordination Center (APCERT, PacCERT and AfricaCERT)
+We notify FIRST.org, CERT.org, US-CERT, CERT-FI (Europe and Middle East), and JP-CERT Coordination Center (APCERT, PacCERT and AfricaCERT).

 In the event of a Type II Security Disclosure (in the wild, or causing known problems)

-- Phase One: ISC support customers will get as much information as we have as quickly as we can safely release it.
-It is not generally possible to send patched code in advance, but when possible, this will be done.
-Notification is sometimes prior to public announcement, but not always.
+- Phase One: ISC support customers get as much information as we have as quickly as we can safely release it.
+It is not generally possible to send patched code in advance, but when possible, this is done.
+Notification is sometimes prior to a public announcement, but not always.
 Whenever possible, ISC releases code to resolve a Type II disclosure within 24 hours of notification of the problem.

-- Phase Two: CSIRTs and operating system packagers will get notification as soon as possible, but not always prior to public announcement.
+- Phase Two: CSIRTs and operating system packagers get notification as soon as possible, but not always prior to a public announcement.

-During a Type II Security Disclosure, ISC will endeavor to contact all critically affected customers and vendors as promptly as possible.
+During a Type II Security Disclosure, ISC endeavors to contact all critically affected customers and vendors as promptly as possible.

-For further information on ISC's Phased Disclosure Process or Security Vulnerability response processes, please contact ISC's Security Officer team firstname.lastname@example.org.
+For further information on ISC's Phased Disclosure Process or Security Vulnerability response processes, please visit our website.